jimysancho/agent-py-gpt/Readme.md

 **If you want to update your code, you don't need to make changes and upload the zip file again!
 Just make the changes inside the user_code folder, save them and click on the `Update your database` button!**.

 The changed files will be rewritten in your database and new relationships will be computed!

+You can also control the relationships extraction depth.
+What if the retrieved relationships of the retrieved node also has more relationsihps?
+You can go deeper to get the relationships of these relationships by controlling the depth parameter of the retriever.
+In `app/app.py` file: